A small upgrade can make a huge difference

 Ball valves are found in newer homes, require more space for the handle, are more expensive, and turn off the water flow immediately.

-Why are water shut-off valves important?
+Why are water shut-off valves critical?

 Times when you need to shut off the water supply to your home: